redhat-nfvpe/service-assurance-poc/README.md

 ## Note about github branch
+## Note about github branch
 ###  collectd branch:
-**collectd branch only works for collectd and will soon replaced by interface branch.**
+**collectd branch only works for collectd .**
-## collectd branch:
+## master branch:
- **collectd branch is not tightly coupled with single datasource, It has the flexibility to add many different types of input sources(collectd, statsd,fluentd etc ).
-This code base uses interface design patterns, allowing to plug in many types of data source(currently under testing)**
+ **master branch is working branch.This codse base is not tightly coupled with single datasource, It has the flexibility to add many different types of input sources(collectd, statsd,fluentd etc ).
+Implments interface design patterns, allowing to plug in many types of data source**

 ## Service Assurance Smart Agent POC
 - Enabling Barometer with amqp1.0 plugin will write metrics to amqp1.0 dispatcher.
 - Runnng a SA-Smart Agent Service will start 3 services